 - Part 1 - Framework

 A rough overview and some definitions of commonly used terms.
-This part is available for free from ISO (look for SQL).
+The 2011 version of this part is available for free from ISO (look for SQL).

 - Part 2 - Foundation